Decompiling for Constant-Time Analysis: Improving the Transparency of Practical Decompilers

-\parhead{Experiment Result} We evaluated the 160 binaries using \ctretdec{}.
+\paragraph*{Experiment Results} We evaluated the 160 binaries using \textsc{CT-RetDec}{}.
 First, to obtain ground truth, we manually inspected the assembly code of all binaries to establish whether they contain a CT violation.
-We present the analysis result in~\Cref{tab:ctretdec}.
+We present the analysis results in~\Cref{tab:ctretdec}.
 The prefix \texttt{ct\_} of the test cases indicates that the source code is CT, while those prefixed \texttt{nct\_} have a CT violation in the source code.
-We mark the result of \ctretdec{} with \xmark{} if it reports a CT violation, and with \cmark{} if it reports no CT violation (the background shades can be ignored for now).
-We confirm that \ctretdec{} correctly find all CT violations while not reporting any false positives.
-Hence, the results of \ctretdec{} match the established ground truth.
+We mark the result of \textsc{CT-RetDec}{} with \ding{55}{} if it reports a CT violation, and with \ding{51}{} if it reports no CT violation (the background shades can be ignored for now).
+We confirm that \textsc{CT-RetDec}{} correctly find all CT violations while not reporting any false positives.
+Hence, the results of \textsc{CT-RetDec}{} match the established ground truth.

-The results show that \ctretdec{} correctly captures the difference among different compiler versions.
+The results show that \textsc{CT-RetDec}{} correctly captures the difference among different compiler versions.
 For example, it shows that the Clangover vulnerability is not present in binaries compiled with Clang-10 and Clang-14, while it is present in those compiled with Clang-18 and Clang-20.
-Second, \ctretdec{} correctly captures the difference between 32-bit and 64-bit binaries.
+Second, \textsc{CT-RetDec}{} correctly captures the difference between 32-bit and 64-bit binaries.
 For example, it shows the constant-time selection algorithms (e.g., \texttt{ct\_select\_v1}) are always constant-time for 64-bit binaries, but not for 32-bit binaries when using \texttt{-Os} optimization.
 This is likely due to architecture-specific optimizations performed by the compiler.
-Third, \ctretdec{} is precise: for all the CT binaries, \ctretdec{} preserves CT to the decompiled program.
+Third, \textsc{CT-RetDec}{} is precise: for all the CT binaries, \textsc{CT-RetDec}{} preserves CT to the decompiled program.
 For example, it shows the vulnerabilities in \texttt{nct\_select} and \texttt{nct\_sort} disappear in 64-bit binaries obtained with \texttt{-Os} optimizations.
 These vulnerabilities disappear because compiler replaces the conditional branches with conditional moves, which are constant-time.
-To summarize, we show that \ctretdec{} is effective in analyzing binaries and finding compiler-induced CT violations.
+To summarize, we show that \textsc{CT-RetDec}{} is effective in analyzing binaries and finding compiler-induced CT violations.